-Each time you log into your m/VRS member account, you come to your Account Home page (see the following sample page).
-From the left column, you can select links to other information in your member record.
-From the top tabs, you can navigate to the Retirement Planner and your Personal Profile.
+Each time you log into your myVRS member account, you come to your Account Home page (see the following sample page).
+From the left column, you can select links to other information in your VRS record and to your Member Benefit Profile (MBP).
+From the top tabs, you can navigate to the Benefit Estimator, Retirement Planner and your Personal Profile.